mbaris/hugo-blog/content/about.md

 draft: false
 ---

-Hey, I am Baris 👋 I am an engineer/geek from Turkey.
-I am currently working and living in Berlin.
+Hey, I am Baris 👋
+An engineer/geek from Turkey who is currently working and living in Berlin.

 This website will serve as a place to share what I am learning and working on.
 I also want to take more notes and have a deeper understanding of those topics while writing about them.